kermitt2/biblio_glutton_harvester/Readme.md

 This command will harvest 2000 PDF randomly distributed in the complete PMC set.
 For the Unpaywall set, as around 20% of the entries only have an Open Access PDF, you will need to multiply by 5 the sample number, e.g. if you wish 2000 PDF, indicate `--sample 10000`.

-### Dump for identifier mapping
+### Map for identifier mapping

-A mapping with UUID and the main identifiers of the entries can be dumped in JSONL (default file name is `map.jsonl`) with the following command:
+A mapping with the UUID and the main identifiers of the entries can be dumped in JSONL (default file name is `map.jsonl`) with the following command:

 ```bash
 > python3 OAHarvester.py --dump output.jsonl
 ```

-This dump is necessary for further usage and for accessing resources associated to an entry (listing million files directly with AWS S3 is by far too slow, we thus need a local index and a DB).
+By default, this map is always generated at the completion of an harvesting or re-harvesting.
+This mapping is necessary for further usage and for accessing resources associated to an entry (listing million files directly with AWS S3 is by far too slow, we thus need a local index/catalog).

-In the JSONL dump, each entry is present in the dump with its UUID given by the attribute `id`, its main identifiers (`doi`, `pmid`, `pmcid`, `pii`, `istextId`) and the list of available harvested resources.
+In the JSONL dump, each entry is present with its UUID given by the attribute `id`, its main identifiers (`doi`, `pmid`, `pmcid`, `pii`, `istextId`) and the list of available harvested resources.

 ```json
 {